 In this task, three nets of cuboids are shown.
-These need to be paired up with three of four given cuboids.
+Students are asked to pair up each of the three nets to the cuboid it makes from the four cuboids shown.
 Students need to recognise, describe and build simple 3D shapes, including making nets.

-In the classroom, students need to practice cutting through the edges of 3D shapes to make nets before building a variety of 3D shapes from nets.
+In the classroom, students need to practise cutting through the edges of 3D shapes to make nets before building a variety of 3D shapes from nets.